Joc Pederson Preview, Player Props: Giants vs. Padres

-On Friday, Joc Pederson (.536 on-base percentage in past 10 games, 180 points above season-long percentage) and the San Francisco Giants face the San Diego Padres, whose starting pitcher will be Michael Wacha.
-First pitch is at 9:40 PM ET.
+On Sunday, Joc Pederson (.452 on-base percentage in past 10 games, 100 points above season-long percentage) and the San Francisco Giants face the San Diego Padres, whose starting pitcher will be Seth Lugo.
+First pitch is at 4:10 PM ET.

-He had two hits (going 2-for-4 with an RBI) in his most recent game against the Padres.
+In his last game he had a hitless performance (0-for-4) against the Padres.

 Joc Pederson Game Info & Props vs. the Padres